United States home front during World War II: Employment

 Following the war, many women left their jobs voluntarily.
 One Twin Cities Army Ammunition Plant (formally Twin Cities Ordnance Plant) worker in New Brighton, Minnesota confessed, "I will gladly get back into the apron.
 I did not go into war work with the idea of working all my life.
 It was just to help out during the war."
 Other women were laid off by employers to make way for returning veterans who did not lose their seniority due to the war.

 There are a few examples of reluctance of women to take on wartime jobs.
 For example, due to labour shortages the American government had to actively promote the war to civilians and the War Manpower Commission used propaganda to sell the war to American women.
 There was a change in attitudes regarding women in employment in wartime America, and the government started to promote women in work as part of nature, and those that resisted or were reluctant to find work were slackers.

 By the end of the war, many men who entered into the service did not return.
 This left women to take up the sole responsibility of the household and provide economically for the family.

 Nursing

-Nursing became a highly prestigious occupation for young women.
 A majority of female civilian nurses volunteered for the Army Nurse Corps or the Navy Nurse Corps.
 These women automatically became officers.
 Teenaged girls enlisted in the Cadet Nurse Corps.
 To cope with the growing shortage on the homefront, thousands of retired nurses volunteered to help out in local hospitals.